A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 The Perils And Pleasures Of A Hunter's Life Or The Romance Of Hunting

-The Perils And Pleasures Of A Hunter's Life Or The Romance Of Hunting by Peregrine Herne (1855) includes stories of big game hunting in the American west, Brazil, Argentina, South Africa and India.
+The Perils And Pleasures Of A Hunter's Life Or The Romance Of Hunting by Peregrine Herne (1854) includes stories of big game hunting in the American west, Brazil, Argentina, South Africa for elephant, lion, buffalo, giraffe, eland, rhino, plus tiger, elephant and other game in India.
+The book has been criticised as just a "compilation which uses excerpts from actual hunting narratives to form a fictitious autobiography."
 Free eBook

 Frederick Vaughan Kirby